 Udaipur is a city of dreams and surprises.
-It is a city which is not only known for its beauty in the country but in the whole world.
+It is a city which known for its beauty in not only the country but in the whole world.
 There are a lot of places and sites which attracts a large number of people from all over the world so it is not needed to tell how beautiful Udaipur is to not only its residents but people from all around the world.

 The city is rich in terms of History and Culture.
 It has a different story behind everything it has, be it forts or palaces, and be it festivals or people.
 There are lots of interesting and amazing facts about the city but we have gathered the most unheard facts about Udaipur for you which will leave you surprised and spellbound.
 So, get ready for the surprises.

 Udaipur’s tree house is in Limca book of world records

 Once upon a time, a businessman named KP Singh proposed the idea of building a tree house upon a 65 years old Mango tree without cutting a single branch of the tree.
 The idea was so raw and difficult that when he took this idea of his to different architects and engineers around the city, none of them agreed to it.

 One day his wish got fulfilled and the tree house got constructed just the way he wanted it to be without any damage to the tree and its branches.
 Surprisingly, the tree wasn’t made by some architect or civil engineer but a small artisan of Surat with the academic qualification of just grade seven.
 This tree house was later featured in the Limca book of world records.